 Collective worship is held daily and we value these moments of quiet contemplation.
-Worship provides a time for the development of spirituality and reflection.
+Worship provides time for consideration of the individual and their place in the world.
 It offers an opportunity to consider events which may be important but personal.
-Most of all, worship gives the individual a time when they can think about things that are happening to them and find some sense of peace and comfort.
+Most of all worship gives the individual a time when they can think about things that are happening to them and find some sense of peace and comfort in their quiet reflection.
+It often takes place in assembly, but can exist in other parts of the curriculum.
+The sense of awe and wonder, which is often experienced in developing spirituality, can occur in many ways.

-Once a week collective worship is led by a member of the Wendover Churches Together team, thus fostering good links between the school and the church.
-We welcome other visitors to participate in collective worship so that we can celebrate and learn from different faiths and cultures.
+Once a week, collective worship is led by a member of the Wendover Churches Together team, thus fostering good links between the school and the church.
+We welcome visitors to participate in collective worship so that we can celebrate and learn from different faiths and cultures.

-We encourage children to be involved in the planning of worship and to participate in their annual class assembly to give them opportunities for speaking and acting in front of large audiences.
-Parents are invited to class assemblies across the year.
-We enjoy celebrating success and our weekly achievement assembly is an opportunity to celebrate through the awarding of badges, certificates and reports about school representation.
+We encourage each child to participate in their annual class assembly to give them opportunities for speaking and acting in front of large audiences.
+Parents are invited to class assemblies in the spring (Years 3 and 4) and summer terms (Years 5 and 6).
+We enjoy celebrating success and our weekly achievement assembly is an opportunity to celebrate through the awarding of badges and certificates or presenting the house point trophy to house captains.
 Collective worship and assemblies are also important for disseminating information affecting the entire school and to develop a sense of unity and common shared purpose.